A Guide to Simple and Savory Compound Butter for Steak

 Restaurant chefs use compound butter to optimize flavors and save time.
 Why chop garlic and measure butter in the middle of a dinner rush when you can take pre-made garlic butter from the fridge when you need it?
 Many chefs even use compound butter with fish and meat — compound butter for steak is particularly popular.

 Compound butter can be used in many ways when cooking or baking.
 Toss it in the pan when sautéing veggies, use it to create a buttery sauce, or use it when baking cookies in place of regular butter.
-It can also be used to finish a dish—like Black Truffle butter on top of a steak or Cinnamon & Brown Sugar butter on top of pancakes.
+It can also be used to finish a dish—like Black Truffle Flavored Butter on top of a steak or Cinnamon & Brown Sugar Flavored Butter on top of pancakes.
 That’s why the term “finishing butter'' is commonly used to describe compound butter, too.
 It’s a flexible ingredient that saves you time and steps in the kitchen.

 We recommend letting your steak rest for 5-10 minutes after you cook it before adding a tablespoon of flavored butter on top just before serving.
-Although our favorite is Black Truffle, you can easily swap it out for White Truffle or Roasted Garlic Herb.
-You can buy our Steak Butter Variety Pack to get all three and experiment with them all to choose a favorite.
+Although our favorite is Black Truffle Flavored Butter, you can easily swap it out for White Truffle or Roasted Garlic Herb.
+You can buy our Steak Butter Variety Pack to get all three and experiment with them to choose a favorite.

 Butter often feels like an indulgent ingredient, so it’s no wonder it pairs well with a main course known for making a special impression.
 When you add it to steak (as long as you add butter that enhances the existing flavor of your steak rather than overwhelming it) you can elevate the richness of an already decadent cut of meat.
 Plus, if your steak is charred or needs a bit of added moisture, butter can help soften the outside and make it juicer.
 Butter has been known to save a steak here and there, and we aren’t here to judge if that’s why you need it.